Local-global principles for norm one tori over semi-global fields: Local Global Principle

 Hence, once again by (\ref{residue_field_assumption}), we have Since $L\otimes_F F_{P, U}$ is the product of $\frac{n}{d}$ copies of $L_0,$ by (\ref{product_of_field_cor}), we have \end{proof}

+We are now ready to prove the local-global principle for norm one tori over semi-global fields with respect to points on the reduced special fibre of the model under some assumptions on the given semi-global field $F$ and the residue field $\kappa$.

-\begin{theorem} Let $K$ be a complete discretely valued field with residue field $\kappa $ and $F$ be the function field of a curve over $K.$ Let $\XX$ be a regular proper model of $F$ with reduced special fibre $X$ a union of regular curves with normal crossings.
-Let $L/F$ be a Galois extension over $F$ of degree $n.$ Suppose \\ $\bullet$ $n$ is coprime to char$(\kappa ),$ \\ $\bullet$ $K$ contains a primitive $n^{\rm th}$ root of unity $\rho,$ \\ $\bullet$ for all finite extensions $\kappa '/ \kappa $ and for all finite Galois extensions $l/\kappa '$ of degree $d$ dividing $n,$ \\ $\bullet$ the graph associated to $\XX$ is a tree.
+\begin{theorem} Let $K$ be a complete discretely valued field with residue field $\kappa $ and $F$ be the function field of a smooth, projective, geometrically integral curve over $K.$ Let $\XX$ be a regular proper model of $F$ with reduced special fibre $X$ a union of regular curves with normal crossings.
+Let $L/F$ be a Galois extension over $F$ of degree $n.$ Suppose \\